How to Free Up Space on Windows

 How to Figure Out What Is Taking Up Space in Windows

 When your computer runs low on storage, it might be a good idea to see what is causing the clutter and taking up all that space.
-This is where “Storage Sense” comes in handy.
-Here’s how to figure out what takes up most of the space on your computer:
+This predicament is where “Storage Sense” comes in handy.
+Here’s how to figure out what takes up the most space on your computer:

 - Tap on “System” and then “Storage.”

-- Under “Local Disc (C:)” you’ll see a list of files and how much space they take.
+- Under the “Local Disc (C:)” section, you’ll file categories and the amount of space they consume.

-- Tap on “Show more categories” to get a full list.
+- Tap on “Show more categories” to get a complete list.

-- Tap on “View storage usage on other drives” under “More storage settings.”
+- To dig deeper, tap “View storage usage on other drives” under “More storage settings.”

-- A new window will open, displaying the drives your computer has.
+- A new window opens, displaying the drives on your computer.

-- Tap on each drive to see which files take up most of its space.
+- Click on each drive to see which files take up most of their space.

-• Locate the C drive on your computer and right-click on it.
+• Locate the OS drive (usually C:) on your PC and right-click on it.

 • Select “Properties.”